MITgcm/MITgcm/doc/algorithm/algorithm.rst

    \partial_t \eta + \partial_x H \widehat{u} + \partial_y H \widehat{v} = {\mathcal{P-E+R}}
    :label: linear-free-surface=P-E

-which differs from the depth integrated continuity equation with rigid-lid (:eq:`rigid-lid-continuity`) by the time-dependent term and fresh-water source term.
+which differs from the depth-integrated continuity equation with rigid-lid :eq:`rigid-lid-continuity` by the time-dependent term and fresh-water source term.

 Equation :eq:`discrete-time-cont-rigid-lid` in the rigid-lid pressure